web-jungle/mcp-send-email/README.md

 ## Setup

 Currently, you must build the project locally to use this MCP server.
-Once you have the project built, you can point either in [Cursor](#cursor) or [Claude Desktop](#claude-desktop) to the MCP server script.

-Once you configure the MCP server, you can use it in any Cursor or Claude Desktop chat.
+Then add the server in [Cursor](#cursor) or [Claude Desktop](#claude-desktop) to use it in any Cursor or Claude Desktop chat.

 1. Clone this project locally.